jenskarlsson04/dash/Raspbbery_pi_os_config/Rapsberrypi_os_lite_config.md

 *if you are using git, remember to run `pip install -r requirements.txt` and The whole repo should be in a folder called `dash` in the home dir.

-now send the two service files and run `sudo systemctl enable dashconf.service` then change `dashconf.service` with `dash.service`
+now send the two service files and run `sudo systemctl enable ./dashconf.service` then change `./dashconf.service` with `./dash.service`

 now you should be able to reboot the raspberry pi and everything should work.